eendebakpt/oapackage/docs/normalform.rst

 Reduction to LMC normal form
 ----------------------------

-The OApackage implements theory and methods from the article `Complete enumeration of pure-level and mixed-level orthogonal arrays, Schoen et al. <https://onlinelibrary.wiley.com/doi/abs/10.1002/jcd.20236>`_ to reduce orthogonal arrays to their LMC normal form.
-The C++ function to perform the reduction is :cpp:func:`reduceLMCform`:
+The Orthogonal Array package implements theory and methods from the article `Complete enumeration of pure-level and mixed-level orthogonal arrays, Schoen et al. <https://onlinelibrary.wiley.com/doi/abs/10.1002/jcd.20236>`_ to reduce orthogonal arrays to their LMC normal form.
+The C++ function to perform the reduction is :cpp:func:`reduceLMCform`.
+An example on how to use this function is shown below.

 .. doctest::